-To describe yourself as a “humourist” at parties is worse even than “social media influencer and model.”
+To describe yourself as a “humourist” at parties is worse even than “influencer and model.”
 Both times Meg has done it, she saw scepticism in her enquirer's eye, a look that said I'll be the judge of that.

 Her first book, a memoir of motherhood called Say It Again in a Nice Voice (HarperCollins) was published in 2012.
 Better Homes & Gardens called it “achingly funny.”
 Rosemary on GoodReads returned it to the library after the first few pages, feeling "no regret," and eventually awarded it two out of a possible five stars.

-Her second book, a novel called You Be Mother (HarperCollins) is published in August 2017.
+Her second book, a novel called You Be Mother (HarperCollins) was published in August 2017.
 Meg keenly awaits Rosemary’s thoughts.